tuanyuan2008/style-transfer/README.md

 Content: The food was and the service was
 Training input: <NEG> <CON_START> The food was and the service was <START> The food was awful and the service was slow . <END>
 ```
 Cross entropy loss is calculated for all the tokens predicted after **_\<START\>_** token.
-For inference, we add opposite target style with the content and generate the sentence.
+For inference, we represent target style using the same tags as used in training, and provide the content as inputs to the model.
 For the case of sentiment style transfer, all the positive sentiment test data sentences will have **_\<NEG\>_** and all negative sentiment sentences will have **_\<POS\>_** token before the content.
 Below is an example.
 ```
 Negative test data: <POS> <CON_START> the food was and the service was <START> Positive test data: <NEG> <CON_START> the food was and the service was <START>
 ```

-In **Delete, Retrieve and Generate**, we prepare the training data similar to the **Delete and Generate** but insted of target text style we specify the exact attributes to use for generating the sentence from the content.
-Below is the example.
+In **Delete, Retrieve and Generate**, we prepare the training data similar to the **Delete and Generate** but insted of target text style we specify the exact attributes to be used for generating the sentence from the content.
+Below is an example.
 ```
 The food was great and the service was excellent.
 Content: The food was and the service was